-Rural co-housing is a model of intentional community living in which several households — typically family members or close friends — purchase a shared parcel of land and build separate, private homes on it together.
-Unlike traditional suburban living, each household owns or has exclusive use of their own dwelling while sharing the land, infrastructure costs, and the day-to-day rhythms of life.
-It combines the privacy of independent homeownership with the deep social fabric of an extended family compound.
-For families who want to raise children together, care for aging relatives, and build something lasting without the isolation of modern life, rural co-housing offers one of the most powerful and financially practical paths forward.
+Co-housing is a model of intentional community living in which several households — typically family members or close friends — purchase a shared parcel of land and build separate, private homes together.
+Each household owns or has exclusive use of their own dwelling while sharing land, infrastructure costs, and daily proximity.
+It combines the privacy of independent homeownership with the social fabric of an extended family compound.
+When done right, it delivers more financial value than conventional homeownership.

 Watch a video of urban co-housing in action →